faustostangler/FL2/code style manual.md

   ```

 ### 3.2 Inline Comments
-- **Purpose**: Use inline comments to clarify complex or non-obvious code.
+- **Purpose**: Use inline comments with moderation to clarify complex or non-obvious code.
 - **Placement**: Place comments on the line above the code they describe or at the end of the line if brief.
 - **Style**: Start comments with a capital letter and leave a space after the `#`.
 - **Example**: